 If someone with orthorexia eats something that doesn’t meet their standards of quality, they’ll probably feel incredibly guilty.
 They might experience extreme shame, and believe that they’re a “bad” or “weak” person because they ate a “bad” food.
+Or, they might think of themselves as an “emotional eater.”
 Someone who prioritizes nutrition but doesn’t struggle with orthorexia would be able to eat a Krispy Kreme donut (or any other food deemed “bad”) and move on.
 Someone with orthorexia would likely feel guilty for a long time afterwards, and might try to “repent” somehow (through exercise, or a “detox).
 They might even experience some depression.

 4. Anxiety in the presence of “bad” foods